 4. When is the right time to implement comprehensive management ERP?

-For medium and large enterprises, ERP implementation should be considered early, and at the right time when seeing the following signs:
+ERP implementation should be considered early for medium and large enterprises, and the best time to begin is when you notice the following signs:

 - Asynchronous data storage: Because each department uses separate software, and of course it will not be possible to synchronize each stage.
 Therefore, management work is more challenging, and this is when businesses should consider.

-- Difficult to access and use data: Usually, each department stores information individually, and leads to a lack of connectivity between departments.
-Businesses have a hard time getting the data when they need it because they won’t know what the correct information is.
-In addition, the confidentiality of information can not be guaranteed, as each department is solely responsible for its security, and this is very susceptible to external information due to lack of technological expertise.
+- Difficult to access and use data: Frequently, each department will store information separately, resulting in a lack of connectivity between departments.
+Businesses struggle to obtain data when they need it because they don’t know what the right information is, where it is, or how to obtain it.
+Furthermore, the confidentiality of information will not be guaranteed in this manner.
+Because each department is solely responsible for security, it is simple to obtain information from outside sources due to a lack of technology.

-- Lack of overall analysis of the business situation: Reports from departments are isolated when there is no common operating system, and it is difficult for business management to have an overall view of business fluctuations. through discrete reports.
-In the long run, it will be difficult for businesses to call for investment capital or scale up if the working process is fragmented, even loose like that.
+- Lack of overall analysis of the business situation: Without a unified operating system, departmental reports will be fragmented and difficult to locate.
+Furthermore, discrete reports make it difficult for management to gain an overview of business fluctuations.
+If the working process lacks consistency and laxity, it will be difficult for businesses to raise capital or scale in the long run.

-Many factors make an ERP installation unsuitable for a business, and implementation must be carefully considered.
-Moreover, businesses need to clearly define the purpose of implementation, as well as the expected time to benefit from ERP.
-Finally, when business management processes become more complex, it is time to deploy the ERP to synchronize it all.
-And please contact BEMO for expert advice, service, as well as experienced guidance.
+There are numerous factors that cause businesses to believe that ERP installation is unsuitable and to reconsider implementing the ERP system.
+Before beginning, businesses must clearly define the purpose of the implementation as well as the expected time to reap the benefits of ERP.
+Finally, as business management processes become more complicated, it is time to rely on ERP to synchronize everything.
+Please contact BEMO if you require expert advice, services, or experience guidance.